aarong416/YAOS/README.md

 make install-target-libgcc
 ```

-The above process will take about 20 - 25 minutes
+The above process will take about 20 - 25 minutes.

-To be able to use the newly compiled gcc globally, add `export PATH=$PATH:/home/<username>/opt/cross/bin` to your `.bashrc` file.
+To be able to use the newly compiled gcc globally, add `export PATH=$PATH:$HOME/opt/cross/bin` to your `.bashrc` file.